Danang Vietnam to Dalaman Türkiye

 Any thought of leaving a bad review for this place vanished, it’s all relative.
 Our room would be luxury to them and after all worked out at £7 for the night.

-Close to the airport and just a few hours, it had met the brief.
+Close to the airport and just for a few hours, it had met the brief.

 No sign of the scary lady, a well groomed smiley lady said goodbye to us.

-Changed the last few dong along with some ringets from the ringet challenge and got 100 Turkish lira in exchange.
+We exchanged the last few Vietnamese dong along with some leftover Malaysian ringets from the ringet challenge and got 100 Turkish lira in exchange.
+Not life changing !

-Straightforward flight, sat in different rows which gave me catch up blogging time and our pre booked Basil chicken and Lemak were ok.
+A good straightforward flight, we sat in different rows which gave me catch up blogging time and our pre booked Basil chicken and Lemak meals were ok.

-Had 2 drinks at the White Coffee cafe using up the rest of the ringets with the odd coins going in the donation box.
+We had 2 drinks at the White Coffee cafe using up the rest of the ringets we couldn’t exchange and put the odd coins in the donation box.

-The almost 3 hours wait soon went and we then had to get a shuttle bus over to the other side of the airport into a seperate building to the C gates.
+The almost 3 hours wait soon passed and then we had to get a shuttle bus over to the other side of the airport into a separate building to the C gates.

 Boarded and off bang on time.

-Normally I’d have a little snigger and think he deserved it but I calmly explained it was because it’s valuable medical equipment, So I should transport it seperately he said, I am – it’s an allowed extra piece of hand luggage.
+Normally I’d have a little snigger and think he deserved it for being moany, but I calmly explained to the man that John was annoyed because it’s valuable medical equipment.
+So I should transport it seperately he said, I am – it’s an allowed extra piece of hand luggage.

 So what should he do about the touch screen he asked.
 Press it gently I replied calmly, after all the guy in front of John has no issues.
 He shut up then.